OpenMDAO/Aviary/aviary/docs/developer_guide/unit_tests.md

 Add a new file to this directory with the name `test_<name_of_file>.py` where `<name_of_file>` is the name of the file you're adding or modifying.
 Within this file, add a class called `Test<name_of_file>` that inherits from `unittest.TestCase`.
 Within this class, add a method called `test_<name_of_test>` where `<name_of_test>` is the name of the test you're adding.

+Do not write docstrings to unit test methods as we explain in [Guidelines for Contributing Code](contributing_guidelines.md).